Description

 3. The IEST’s Creative Solution

-The battery electrode resistance analyzer(BER series)uses two pressure-controllable plane probes to directy measure the electrode resistance, which can obtain the overal resislance and resistivity in the thickness directon of the electrode, includimng the contact the collector and the current.
+As an leading electrode resistivity tests manufacturer, IEST Instrument presents the BER Series battery electrode resistance analyzer.
+The BER Series employs two pressure-controllable planar probes to directly measure through-thickness electrode resistance, which can obtain the overal resislance and resistivity in the thickness directon of the electrode, includimng the contact the collector and the current.

 The dual-plane, pressure-controllable, high-conductivity probe specially designed for composite electrode and micron-level flat surface treatment ensure the measurement accuracy, the high-precision resistance resolution and the attached calibration module ensure the stability and reliability of the results.